CertiGraph/CertiGraph/CertiGC/mutable_update_design.md

 - When a write creates a new old-to-young internal edge, recording `RemSetInterior it` in remset generation 0 supplies witness `k = 0` for the current indexed `no_unrecorded_backward_edge` invariant.
+- Prove component preservation lemmas sufficient to re-establish every model-level `PROP` premise of `garbage_collect_spec`, including `super_compatible`, `garbage_collect_condition`, `safe_to_copy_heap`, and the remset invariants, for the pointer-conditional updated graph, heap, and authoritative remset.
+- Package those component lemmas into a collector-entry closure theorem: the old `garbage_collect_spec` model-level `PROP` premises together with the operational premises and transition of `mutable_update` imply the corresponding `PROP` premises for the updated state.
+This theorem is an external bridge between the weak mutator funspec and the collector boundary;
+  it does not strengthen or change either settled specification.
+- At the spec-facing layer, provide a thin corollary that instantiates the abstract conditional heap/remset transition with the actual POST equations for `decr_info_nursery` and `mtb_upd_remset_heap`; the definition of `decr_info_nursery` also leaves `ti_frames` unchanged.
+- Prove that `remset_rep sh g rmst` can be rewritten for the updated graph by address preservation.
+The share premises, `mem_mgr`, and string constants are unchanged environmental resources carried across the call (with the spatial resources framed), rather than effects derived from the graph transition.

+`sound_gc_graph` remains a separately preserved global semantic property.
+It is intentionally not included in the collector-entry closure theorem for the model-level state premises of `garbage_collect_spec`.
+The readable/writable share premises are unchanged caller facts, and `decr_info_nursery` definitionally preserves the frames used to instantiate `rootpairs`.

 ## Mutator/collector pointer handoff